top of page

 The process of making and passing an egg requires so much energy and labor that in nature, wild hens lay only 10 to 15 eggs per year.

 Major Tom was saved from being put in the pot from a breeder as he was considered old and they wanted to use his son for breeding instead.
 We are the lucky ones, he is so gentle with the girls.
-We also have Kuzu who came to us because she was not getting on with her fellow chickens and was a little bossy.

-Over the years we have had 18 ex battery hens.
+Over the years we have had many ex battery or caged hens.
 They arrive featherless and have to learn normal behaviour like perching on branches, fluffing in soil and chasing insects.
 I love watching how they evolve and grow.
 It really is the most rewarding rescue as they are literally so happy.
 But it is also one of the saddest because these girls get all kinds of medical issues, because they should not be genetically bred to lay eggs every day.

 Rescued Irish Wolfhounds and their Pack